Raw vector

 CVE-2023-2509 is a high-severity Cross-site Scripting (CWE-79) vulnerability in Asustor Adm.
 Its CVSS base score is 7.1 (High).

-Operationally, ranked in the top 31.5% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Browser Session Hijacking (T1185); ranked at the 27th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References